Sally Webster on Friday. Dramatic moments happened, and events crucial to story arcs. Above it all, Sally shone.

 A teenage hidden pregnancy, the return of Platt daughter and granddaughter – big plot developments.
 Sally demonstrating belief in her own social superiority?
 Not new, but so beautifully done.

 The creation of situations for Sally’s pearls of wisdom was somewhat contrived.
-Leaving the Rovers for the Bistro so that she would be disappointed in her expectations of a fancy night out, but would see Carla.
+Leaving the Rovers for the Bistro meant seeing Carla, and also disappointment in her expectation of a fancy night out.
 Then back to the Rovers so she could sit with people she doesn’t like.
 Still, seeing full-on Sally was worth it.